fbpx

 Program Curriculum

-The Logan University Physician Assistant (PA) Program is a graduate-level program whose mission is to educate students to become caring, competent PAs who will practice evidence-based medicine, exhibit cultural sensitivity, demonstrate effective leadership qualities, and are devoted to whole health minded care.
+The Logan University PA Program is a graduate-level program whose mission is to educate students to become competent PAs who practice evidence-based medicine, exhibit cultural sensitivity, demonstrate effective leadership qualities, and deliver patient-centered care.
 Students will complete a rigorous 24-month curriculum leading to a Master of Medical Science, Physician Assistant degree.
 This curriculum will integrate didactic and clinical education, with a strong emphasis on clinical reasoning, interprofessional collaboration, and community engagement.

 Didactic Phase

-The didactic year will consist of 12 months, three trimesters of 16 weeks each, of course work encompassing the breadth and depth of medical education to prepare students for the clinical phase of their education.
-The 16th week is an intensive week of skills, hands-on activities, and lectures.
+The didactic year will consist of 12 months of course work encompassing the core foundations of medical education to prepare students for the clinical phase of their education.
 Six sequenced courses will focus on units of study for each organ system, behavioral health, and infectious disease.
-The sequenced courses include Clinically Oriented Anatomy and Medical Sciences (including cadaver dissection and Anatomage), Medical Assessment and Documentation, Diagnostic Medicine and Procedures, Pharmacology and Pharmacotherapeutics, Clinical Reasoning, and Pathophysiology and Clinical Medicine.
+The sequenced courses include Clinically Oriented Anatomy and Medical Sciences, Patient Assessment and Documentation, Diagnostic Medicine and Procedures, Pharmacology and Pharmacotherapeutics, Clinical Reasoning, and Pathophysiology and Clinical Medicine.
 The remaining two courses – PA Professional Studies and Fundamentals of Clinical Practice – will work to round out the didactic learning and develop skills necessary for the clinical practice of medicine.

 511 – PA Professional Studies I (1.5)